yenbekbay/seansy-dashboard/README.md

 - Edit `dashboards/main.erb` to customize the layout of the main dashboard
 - Change `PINGDOM_CHECK_ID`, `APP_STORE_ID`, and `APP_STORE_COUNTRY` in `config.ru`
 - Edit `jobs/stats.erb`, `widgets/stats/stats.coffee`, `widgets/stats/stats.html`, and `widgets/stats/stats.scss` to customize the stats widget for your needs
 - Don't forget to add the aforementioned constants to your production build.
-For heroku you can do `heroku config:set CONSTANT=value --app <appname>` for every constant.
+For Heroku you can do `heroku config:set CONSTANT=value --app <appname>` for every constant or just add them manually in Heroku dashboard.

 ## Sending Custom Stats to Your Dashboard
 If you use node.js, check out [dashing client](https://github.com/benbria/dashing-client).
 With dashing client you can do: